Filing for Social Security or SSI Disability in Rhode Island

 Vocational Rehabilitation in RI

-Often times those who become disabled want to try to return to work but have difficulty finding and/or keeping a job.
-In Rhode Island, the Vocational Rehabilitation (VR) Program under the Office of Rehabilitation Services is available to help disabled individuals.
-There are a variety of services available, including counseling regarding vocational goals, training in preparation for a job, and job placement services.
+Sometimes people who become disabled want to try to return to work but have difficulty finding and/or keeping a job.
+In Rhode Island, the Vocational Rehabilitation (VR) Program, under the Office of Rehabilitation Services, is available to help disabled individuals.
+The VR program offers a variety of services, including:

 To apply for services, fill out an application (which can be found on VR's webpage at http://www.ors.ri.gov/VR.html) and return it to the address below.